sabihhuda/Java-Checkers-Game/README.md

 Submit a pull request with a clear description of enhancements.

 License
 Distributed under the MIT License.
-See LICENSE (to be added) for details.

 Enjoy the game! 🏁
-Developed by [Your Name]
+Developed by Mohammad Sabih Ul Huda
 For questions or feedback, open an issue in the repository.